Types of headstones

 All unknown service men and women have their names inscribed on one of our Memorials to the Missing.

-Different shaped markers
+Different shaped markers and headstone shapes

-Depending on the type of casualty, the location or even the size of the cemetery, you may find sites with different types of markers.
+Depending on the type of casualty, the location or even the size of the war cemetery, you may find sites with different types of markers.

 Instead of the usual Commission headstone, some cemeteries will instead use pedestal markers, for example in Gallipoli or across many countries in the Far East.
 These are small rectangular concrete bases with a stone or bronze plaque attached.
 These are often found in areas where the soil and weather conditions wouldn’t support a standard headstone, or where the Commission doesn’t have permission to erect a standard headstone.